The Hunchback of Notre Dame (1923 film): Preservation

 The only surviving prints of the film are 16mm "show-at-home" prints distributed by Universal in the 1920s and 1930s for home-movie purposes, and no original nitrate 35mm negatives or prints exist.
 Most video editions (including public domain releases) of the film are derived from 16mm duplicate prints that were distributed by Blackhawk Films in the 1960s and 1970s.

 A DVD release of a newly restored print of the film was released by Image Entertainment on October 9, 2007.
 A Blu-ray release of a newly restored print of the film was released by Flicker Alley on March 18, 2014.
 Another Blu-ray was released on September 28, 2021, by Kino Lorber with a brand new restoration from NBCUniversal.

 A 100th anniversary screening of the film took place at the 2023 Calgary International Film Festival, with a new live score composed and performed by Chad VanGaalen.

 Vox Lumiere

-Composer Kevin Saunders Hayes uses this 1923 silent film in his Vox Lumiere 2005 theatre/concert production "Vox Lumiere - The Hunchback of Notre Dame".
+Composer Kevin Saunders Hayes used this 1923 silent film in his Vox Lumiere 2005 theatre/concert production "Vox Lumiere - The Hunchback of Notre Dame".